When you’re not an “employee”: Differences between employees, contractors and volunteers

 You’re not an employee if:

-- you’re an independent contractor – in that case you’re covered by the general law of contract instead (see “Other types of workers: Contractors and volunteers” in this chapter)
+- you’re an independent contractor – in that case you’re covered by the general law of contract instead (see “Independent Contractors” in this chapter)

-- you’re a volunteer who doesn’t receive or expect to receive reward for their work (see “Other types of workers: Contractors and volunteers”)
+- you’re a volunteer who doesn’t receive or expect to receive reward for their work (see “Volunteers”)

 - you work in film production or video-game production (for example, actors, stunt performers and extras), unless your employment agreement says you’re an employee.